jayres/IDM-DynamicWeb/README.md

-# DM-UY 3193: Dynamic Web Applications - Spring 2020
+# DM-UY 3193: Dynamic Web Applications - Fall 2020

 Tandon School of Engineering of New York University